Home » About the RIAI

 About the RIAI

-The RIAI engages with government, the professions, industry, clients and the public to promote the value of quality and design in architecture: to deliver attractive and sustainable built environments; to enrich our distinctive culture and heritage; to contribute to the competitiveness of our economy; and to improve quality of life for the people of Ireland, today and for generations to come.
+The RIAI engages with government, the professions, industry, clients and the public to promote quality in architecture; to deliver quality and sustainability in the built environment; to enrich our distinctive culture and heritage; to contribute to the competitiveness of our economy; and to improve quality of life for the people of Ireland, today and for generations to come.
+We also provide support services to Architects and Architectural Technologists.

 The RIAI seeks to provide architects with the professional training, education and research support required to consolidate the role of the RIAI - and the architecture profession generally - as champions of exemplary practice in architecture and urbanism; and to provide high quality professional services, public education, outreach programmes, and consumer protection to clients, end-users and the public.

 The RIAI is a company limited by guarantee without share capital, registered in Ireland.
 Company Registration Number: 003498.
 Company Registered Address: 8 Merrion Square, Dublin 2.
 Company Charitable Tax Exemption Number CHY 5436.
-The Directors of the company for 2013 are:
+The Directors of the Company for 2016 are: Carole Pollard, John O'Mahony, Stephen Best, Joe Kennedy, David Browne, Robin Mandal, Ann Cuffe-Fitzgerald, Martin Donnelly, Grainne Dunne, Paul Keogh, Michael McGarry, Claire McManus, Fionnuala May, Ciaran O'Connor, Ciara Reddy, Shane Santry, Derek Meenan, Louise Cotter, James O'Donoghue, Richard Rice, Liam Innes, Terence McCaw, Aisling Kehoe, Fionán de Barra, Dermot Ryan.

 RIAI activities are co-ordinated by a 24 Member Council, the Institutes governing body, elected by the Membership.